cmacdonald/IRcourseHM/README.md

-This is a sample Eclipse (and Maven) project for creating a new weighting model in Terrier 5.x, and later a proximity feature (for Exercise 2).
+This is a sample Eclipse (and Maven) project for Terrier 5.x, to help an analysis tool (Introductory Lab), a new weighting model (Exercise 1), and later a proximity feature (for Exercise 2).

+For the Introductory Lab, you will be expected to edit ` src/main/java/uk/ac/gla/dcs/applications/HighestTF.java`.

 In your coursework, following the coursework specification, you will be expected to edit/make new version of `src/main/java/uk/ac/gla/dcs/models/MyWeightingModel.java` (Exercise 1) and `src/main/java/uk/ac/gla/dcs/dsms/SampleProxFeatureDSM.java` (Exercise 2).
 You should also edit the corresponding unit tests in `src/test/java` to ensure your implementations work as you expect.